1. Robert Jackson-554

 According to Colonial Families of America, Vol. 7, National Americana Society (New York, 1930), Robert's father was Richard Jackson, born in 1582.
 He came from England to America as early as 1640 and held a grant of land and deed in Southhold, Massachusetts, but sold it.
 It is not known where Richard finally settled.
 He died in 1672.
 His (Richard's) first wife hasn't been identified, but his second wife was the widow of Robert Brown.

-Robert's birth location is taken from a book which tells of his father Richard's participation in the Separatist movement in England.
+There are several opinions as to Robert's birth.
+I believe he came from the Scooby area based on the following book which tells of his father Richard's participation in the Separatist movement in England.
 During that time it was an offense punishable by jail for not attending or paying tithes to the Church of England.
 There was a growing number of people in the Scrooby area that became so unhappy with the oppressive church rules and laws that they were willing to give up their middle class homes and lands in order to form a more suitable community together elsewhere.
 But it was also against the law to leave England and they had many struggles to get first to Holland where there was more religious freedom.
-Shortly after that, the group then gathered themselves together and with their minister Rev Denton, came to 'New Plymouth'.
+After a short period of time in Holland, the group gathered themselves together and with their minister Rev Denton, came to 'New Plymouth'.
 No record has been found of Robert's passage to America but he certainly came with his father with this group.
 The name of the book is "Collections Concerning the Church or Congregation of Protestant Separatists Formed at Scrooby" by Rev. Joseph Hunter, pub John Russell Smith, London, 1854, pgs 128, 131.
 It is available for viewing and downloading by googling the name of the book.

 Quote from Jackson Ledger at HCPD: "Robert left England with John Winthrop 1630-31 but which Winthrop is not known.
 He was said to be of Scotch-Irish ancestry.
 He was our immigrant ancestor."
 (This reference to being Scotch crops up in occasional references, but I have not been able to discover the source of that info and it appears unsubstantiated.)